wyfang/csgo-config/README.md

 Pressing "K" will say "!drop" to your teammates; cheat mode will reduce the thickness of your model.

-Pressing "." will toggle the game microphone so that you can hear yourself.
+Pressing "." will toggle the game microphone to be heard by yourself.

 Pressing "/" will keep the microphone on.

-Pressing the "i" key will toggle the different aimers.
+Pressing "i" will toggle the different aiming stars.

 Pressing "F1" will jump and release the fire button.